 Presented by UChicago Arts.
 Nuclear Thresholds is made possible by the University's Public Art Committee.

 Eckhardt Research Center lobby, 5640 S Ellis Ave

-UChicago Arts presents an installation that will provide an intimate space to view video documenting both the creation of Chicago Pile-1 and the subsequent history of the nuclear era.
+UChicago Arts presents an installation that provided an intimate space to view video documenting both the creation of Chicago Pile-1 and the subsequent history of the nuclear era.
 Lantern Pile takes its roughly cubic form from the original pile, in which heavy wooden beams supported a dense structure of graphite bricks that made the inducement of sustained nuclear fission possible.
-In contrast, this installation will be an empty cube constructed of white paper and bamboo poles, lifted several inches above the lobby floor.
-Visitors will enter the Lantern Pile to view four different channels of video documentation, much of it newly discovered.
-The installation’s form and materials echo that of a Japanese paper lantern, and the video projected inside will be visible outside like a candle in a lantern, providing space for personal reflection on Fermi’s achievement and the ramifications of living in a nuclear age.
+In contrast, this installation is an empty cube constructed of white paper and bamboo poles, lifted several inches above the lobby floor.
+Visitors can enter the Lantern Pile to view four different channels of video documentation, much of it newly discovered.
+The installation’s form and materials echo that of a Japanese paper lantern, and the video projected inside is visible outside like a candle in a lantern, providing space for personal reflection on Fermi’s achievement and the ramifications of living in a nuclear age.

 Presented by UChicago Arts.
 Curated by Laura Steward.